SHOP THE BEST MICKEY MANTLE BASEBALL CARDS ON EBAY

 1952 Topps Mickey Mantle Rookie Card #311

 We spoke with Eric Norton, of Beckett Media, by phone a week after an inferior condition version of this card could still command five figures at auction.

 “It didn’t even have a grade on it,” said Norton.
-“It was just labeled as authentic; looked like it had been run through the wringer, it was beat up.
-It had scotch tape on it, scratched, creased, it was disgusting, and it sold for almost $11,000.
-There are some cards that defy the logic (of condition factoring into pricing), but there are not many, and that 52 Mantle is one of them.
+“It was labeled as authentic; it looked like it had been run through the wringer and beaten up.
+It had the scotch tape, scratched, and creased; it was disgusting and sold for almost $11,000.
+Some cards defy the logic (of condition factoring into pricing), but there are not many, and 52 Mantle is one of them.

-A PSA one version of this card can be had for about $55,000.
-A VG/PSA 3 typically costs around $90,000, and a mint edition will cost you well into six figures.
+A PSA version of this card can be had for about $55,000.
+A VG/PSA 3 typically costs around $90,000; a mint edition will cost you well into six figures.
 A significant reason why this card is so special is its scarcity.
 Even if it was manufactured scarcity, and how that happened is a great story all within itself.

 Mantle appeared in the higher numbered portion of the set, which had trouble selling due to its competing with football and football season.
 The problem got so bad that a severe backlog developed in the Topps warehouse.
 By 1960, the action taken, led by Topps designer Sy Berger, was to organize a barge to go into the East River, others say the Atlantic Ocean, and dump crates and crates full of 1952 Topps high numbers into the body of water.